marcjwilliams1/SubClonalSelection.jl/README.md

 ```julia
 using SubClonalSelection
 ```
-Running `Pkg.test("SubClonalSelection")` will run a test suite to confirm the algorithm works on some test data and recovers the ground truth from some synthetic data with known input parameters.

 Below is an example of how to run an analysis, for some more examples with more details go [here](https://github.com/marcjwilliams1/SubClonalSelection.jl/tree/master/example).